-Reporting accountant's assurance report on regularity

-To: The Corporation of St Helens College and Secretary of State for Business, Innovation and Skills acting through Skills Funding Agency
+Reporting Accountant's Report on Regularity to the Corporation of St Helens College and the Secretary of State for Education acting through the Education and Skills Funding Agency

-In accordance with the terms of our engagement letter dated 7 October 2015 and further to the requirements of the financial memorandum with Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by St Helens College during the period 1 August 2015 to 31 July 2016 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 7 October 2015 and further to the requirements of the funding agreement with Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by St Helens College during the period 1 August 2016 to 31 July 2017 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Joint Audit Code of Practice issued jointly by Skills Funding Agency and Education Funding Agency.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which Skills Funding Agency has other assurance arrangements in place.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice issued jointly by the Skills Funding Agency and the Education Funding Agency.
+In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the Education and Skills Funding Agency has other assurance arrangements in place.

-This report is made solely to the corporation of St Helens College and the Skills Funding Agency in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the corporation of St Helens College and Skills Funding Agency those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of St Helens College and Skills Funding Agency for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the corporation of St Helens College and the Education and Skills Funding Agency in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of St Helens College and Education and Skills Funding Agency those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of St Helens College and the Education and Skills Funding Agency for our work, for this report, or for the conclusion we have formed.